ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: Technical Approach

 \subsection{Entropy Aggregator}

 Given the fact that the pseudo-labels generated from the source pre-trained model tend to be noisy \cite{Uncertainty-Aware-Pseudo-Label-Refinery}, we design an entropy aggregator to disable the access of non-confident target predictions and thus improve the overall quality of the intermediate domain supervisions.
-More formally, given a target sample $\mathbf{a}_{t}$, its entropy map $\mathcal{E}$ composed of the normalized pixel-wise entropies can be calculated as follows:
+More formally, given a target sample $\mathbf{a}_{t,n}$, its entropy map ${E}_{n}$ composed of the normalized pixel-wise entropies can be calculated as follows:

-The median value $\mathbf{e}$ of $\mathcal{E}$ for each $\mathbf{a}_{t}$ is used as the global-level indicator of uncertainty, which is more robust than the average value due to the large ``noisy" predictions for the empty RV cells.
-The target set $\mathcal{A}_{t}=\{\mathbf{a}_{t}^{j}\}_{j=1}^{N}$ is re-organized based on $\mathbf{e}$ and only the pseudo-labels from the top $\varpi$ most confident target samples are included as the supervisions for the intermediate domain (\textit{cf.}~Sec.~\ref{sec:domain-concatenation}).
+The median value $\mathbf{e}_{n}$ of ${E}_{n}$ for the target sample $\mathbf{a}_{t,n}$ is used as the global-level indicator of uncertainty, which is more robust than the average value due to the large ``noisy" predictions for the empty RV cells.
+The target set ${A}_{t}=\{(\mathbf{a}_{t,n})\}_{n=1}^{N}$ is re-organized based on the entropy ranking and only the pseudo-labels from the top $\varpi$ most confident target samples are included as the supervisions for the intermediate domain.

-Integrating our technical contributions, we now present the overall training procedure of ConDA (\textit{cf.}~Algo.~\ref{alg:procedure}), which consists of two rounds of self-training that encourage fine-grained interactive learning in-between domains while regularizing anti-aliasing artifacts and non-confident target predictions.
-As we will show in the next section, these components are complementary to each other and the marriage of them can significantly boost the adaptation performance.